Arsenal21/stripe-payments/stripe-payments/readme.txt

 == Changelog ==

 = 1.7.2 =
+- Added Custom Field to the settings.
+Custom Field can be used to add an additional text field or checkbox to your buttons.

 = 1.7.1 =
 - Fixed "Button key mismatch" error when special characters (like '&') are used in button name (thanks to damhnait for reporting).